Allegheny-Computer-Science-102-F2018/cs102f2018-lab05-starter-alden/writing/ideas.md

 Link: https://pdfs.semanticscholar.org/c3f2/f96ada09365496e75ed5fb7d89bdead8bbd8.pdf

 1) Explain your idea for a class project.
 (Sweta)
+Sets can be an extremely useful to learn about the different kinds of data and furthermore analyze the differences and similarities with them.
+Grouping the data into sets and visualizing them into sets can turn into an amazing way of analyzing the data.

 2) How is the idea connected to computer science?
 (Sheldon)